anarseyf/ksea.live/README.md

 Fully-resolved incidents are saved into local .json files (one file per day) under `/datasets/official`.

+Mongo credentials are set in AWS Elastic Beanstalk via env variables (in config — AWS Secrets Manager is not available in Beanstalk as of November 2021).

 TODO: How lat/long is resolved.
 TODO: Make the Mongo connection optional (fail-open).